 And for those who might be tempted to see existentialism only in its historical context - expressing the longing for freedom and authenticity following the Second World War - this book also explores the permanent (and, to me, absolutely central) value of asking existential questions.

 What can be more important than asking about how we find meaning and purpose in life?

-If you click on the Amazon box in the right hand column, you can 'Look inside' the book, giving you the detailed breakdown of the contents and some sample pages.
+If you click on the Amazon box on the right (or below, if you are reading this on a phone), you can 'Look inside' the book, giving a detailed breakdown of the contents and some sample pages.